Dovetail Drawer Boxes

 - Pre-installed locking hardware to simplify installing the drawer boxes.

-Thanks to the dovetail joint, dovetail drawer boxes hold up extremely well to everyday wear and tear, like opening and closing the drawer.
+Thanks to the dovetail joint, dovetail drawers hold up extremely well to everyday wear and tear, like opening and closing the drawer.
 The angled interlocking tails and pins ensure that the drawer box can handle horizontal stress.

-However, dovetail drawers cost more than other drawer boxes without any other significant benefits.
+However, they cost more than other drawer boxes without any other significant benefits.
 The extra cost covers additional craftsmanship and higher quality material, plus the added durability of the dovetail joint.

 Dovetail drawer boxes are an upgrade for a kitchen renovation or kitchen project.
 They are more expensive than other alternatives because of the higher level of craftsmanship and material quality.